jLevere/AWSwireguardVPN/README.md

 Once the config files are ready to go, we need to get them to the devices.
 I am using scp to copy them onto my local machine and then display the qr code for the phone, and load the laptop one into the wireguard software.

-scp has the syntax: `scp sourceDomain:sourceFile destFile`  And uses ssh for the connection so make sure you keys is loaded up on your local machine.
+scp has the syntax: `scp sourceDomain:sourceFile destFile`  And uses ssh for the connection so make sure you key is loaded up on your local machine for AWS.

 - on your local machine execute
 ```